Custom iLASIK – Austin Eye

 Austin Eye is a prominent provider of eye care services for patients seeking to dramatically improve their eyesight.
 Over the years, they have helped numerous Austin eye care patients achieve remarkable results.
-Dr. Shannon Wong, Dr. Mitchel Wong, Dr. John Odette and Dr. Marie Bui are renowned LASIK, Custom LASIK and cataract surgery Austin providers.
+Dr. Shannon Wong and Dr. John Odettei are renowned LASIK, Custom LASIK and cataract surgery Austin providers.

 WHAT IS iLASIK AND HOW DOES IT WORK?

 LASIK traditionally involves 2 main steps to reshape the front window of the eye known as the cornea and improve vision: 1) creation of the corneal flap which is then folded back and 2) application of excimer laser pulses to reshape the middle surface of the cornea.
 It is a very popular and safe procedure.